oracle-livelabs/oci/apps-cloud-adventure-cio/05-integration/integration.md

 As you have seen, the Oracle SaaS applications may be configured to capture who updates select fields, when the update was performed, the previous value and the updated value.
 Having this level of auditing serves a critical role in providing governance and controls over your enterprise applications.
 As an administrator, you will implement the controls your company chooses to enforce.
 The combination of fine grained applications security and application data audit provide the end to end controls you will need.

-This Cloud Adventure also featued the importance of having open REST intefaces for accessing and sharing data with external systems.
+This Cloud Adventure also featured the importance of having open REST interfaces for accessing and sharing data with external systems.
 In the case of audit data, you may want to send this data to a SIEM or data warehouse for analysis.

 **You have successfully completed the Activity!**